Akhil-peram/portfolio/README.md

-# portfolio
+# Portfolio
-A simple portfolio page
+A simple portfolio page using HTML,CSS,JS.